wflms20110333/AreYouMeta/README.md

 RU-Meta is an assay that can differentiate between melanoma cells with high and low metastatic potentials using computational analysis.

+Created and won Best Use of Visualization Award at U-HACK MED 2018 (https://www.u-hackmed.org/2018outcomes/2018/11/13/2018winners).

 ### Deep Dream Images of Cells with High vs. Low Metastatic Potentials

 <img src="imgs/High_vs_Low_DeepDream.png" width=600><br>